Aggro Santos: Career

 Santos was discovered by ChannelAka, a music channel, after his song "Free Yard" was featured on the network.
 He was then signed to Future Records in 2010, and released his second mixtape, Rhythm N Flow.
 In 2010, he was nominated for an award at the Urban Music Awards.

 Santos released his debut single "Candy", which features Kimberly Wyatt, on 2 May 2010, which was later certified silver by the BPI.
 His second single, "Saint or Sinner", was released on 22 August 2010 and his third, "Like U Like", (featuring Kimberley Walsh), was released on 14 January 2011.
 Santos's debut album, titled AggroSantos.com was released on 31 January 2011.

-I'm a Celebrity...Get Me Out of Here!

 In 2010, Santos participated in the tenth series of I'm a Celebrity...Get Me Out of Here! and was voted off the show on day 19, finishing in fifth place overall.

-2013–2014: FOD Records

 In 2013, Santos signed to FOD Records.
 In 2014, he began writing for upcoming music.
 On 23 March 2014, he released the video for "Selfie Selfie Selfie".